pairshaped/curlingio-docs/docs/club-management/leagues.md

 If you are requiring a curler profile (individual instead of team registration) then you can restrict the age of members who can register.
 The age restrictions are inclusive, meaning that entering a min age of "18" will include 18 year olds.
-Age restrictions use July 1st as the cutoff for the current season.
-So if a curler is not 18 or older on July 1st of the current season's start year then they will be prevented from registering for a league with a min age of 18.
+Age restrictions use your [current season start date](/docs/club-management/settings#season-starts-in) as the cutoff (defaulting to July 1st).
+So if a curler is not 18 or older on the current season's start then they will be prevented from registering for a league with a min age of 18.

 ### Post registration message